Platelet-rich plasma for hair growth – what it is, how it works and results

 PRP hair treatment typically takes between half an hour to an hour to complete and is a very straightforward process.

-- Step one – your practitioner will draw around 30 millilitres of blood from your body, usually from your arm.
+- Step one – your practitioner will draw a certain amount of blood from your body, usually from your arm.

 - Step two – the blood will be placed in a centrifuge for 12 minutes or so to separate the blood.

-- Step three – Numbing cream or an injection of lidocaine will be applied to the scalp to reduce any pain or discomfort during the treatment then the practitioner will then inject platelet-rich plasma into the target areas of your scalp.
+- Step three – Numbing cream or an injection of lidocaine can be applied to the scalp to reduce any discomfort if preferred by the patient.
+Then the practitioner will then inject platelet-rich plasma into the target areas of your scalp.

 As the blood used is taken from the patient, there is a very low risk of infection or other severe side effects.
 However, bruising, redness, minor soreness, and sensitivity around both the blood draw site and injection site are all common.